salihmarangoz/capsicum_superellipsoid_detector/README.md

 ### 26-Aug 2021

-- Heap corruption problem is solved with compiling PCL and Ceres-Solver. https://github.com/PointCloudLibrary/pcl/issues/4904 helped me to find that the root of the problem is alignment for Eigen data. **Solution added as the Dependencies section to the README.md**
+- Heap corruption problem is solved with compiling PCL and Ceres-Solver. https://github.com/PointCloudLibrary/pcl/issues/4904 helped me to find that the root of the problem is the alignment of Eigen variables. **Solution added as the Dependencies section to the README.md**
 - Fixed ceres-solver can't found while compiling in an empty workspace.
 - Added debugging notes.
 Now debugging with AddressSanitizer can be enabled/disabled commenting one line in `CMakeLists.txt`

+### 19-Aug-2021

+- Tried AddressSanitizer indicating heap-buffer-overflow.
+Only outputting the variable where the problem occurred, but not accurate.
+Will try to narrow the problem space.
+- No progress on the project!

+### 12-Aug-2021

+- Improved ceres-solver and implemented quite a bit but there is an important heap corruption problem blockling the progress of the project.
+- Tried Valgrind and GDB but no luck.

+### 05-Aug-2021

+- The Initial part for the solver using Ceres-solver impemented.